Herringbone Flooring: The Complete UK Buyer’s Guide

 Choose LVT herringbone if the space sees moisture (kitchens, bathrooms, utility rooms, hallways), if you need fast installation, if durability between tenancies matters more than the feel of real wood, or if budget is a primary concern.
 LVT herringbone is the practical default for most projects.

-Choose engineered wood herringbone if the space is a living room, bedroom, or dining area where the warmth and character of genuine oak adds real value — to rental yield, sale price, or personal enjoyment.
-Engineered wood herringbone makes a property feel premium in a way that even the best LVT can’t quite replicate.
+Choose engineered wood herringbone if the space is a living room, bedroom, or dining area where the warmth and character of genuine oak adds real value, to rental yield, sale price, or personal enjoyment.
+Engineered wood herringbone makes a property feel premium in a way that even the best LVT cannot quite replicate.

 Use both.
 This is what many homeowners and developers do.
 Engineered wood herringbone in the living areas, LVT herringbone in the kitchen, hallway, and bathrooms.
 Match the colourway across both materials for a cohesive look, while using the right product in each room.
 Our team can help you find colourway matches across our LVT and engineered wood ranges.